hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 `POST /admin/users/actions/unimpersonate`

-When an admin has used the above endpoint to begin an impersonation session, they can make a request to this endpoint in order to end that session and log out as the impersonated user.
+When an admin has used the above endpoint to begin an impersonation session, they can make a request to this endpoint, using the cookie provided originally, in order to end that session and log out as the impersonated user.

-This endpoint does not respond with a body, but the response does include a `Set-Cookie` header to persist a new session.
+This endpoint does not respond with a body, but the response does include a `Set-Cookie` header to persist a new session as the original admin user.
 As such, this endpoint will have no effect unless the client is able to persist and use cookies.

 Status  | Response                  | Reason
 --------|---------------------------|----------